What is probation?

-When you face criminal court in New York for either a misdemeanor or felony case, the court may choose supervised probation for you instead of incarceration.
+When you are convicted of a crime in New York for either a misdemeanor or felony case, the court may choose supervised probation for you instead of incarceration.
 If you are placed on probation, you will need to follow a strict set of rules and meet with your probation officer on a regular basis.
 To remain in compliance with your probation, you will need to:

 - You must report to your probation officer within 72 hours of your release from jail.